Adjoint action of automorphism groups on radical endomorphisms, generic equivalence and Dynkin quivers: Introduction

-\begin{theorem} Let $\Delta$ be a quiver, then there is a dense open $AutP$-orbit in $radEndP$ for all projective representations $P$, if and only if $\Delta$ is a Dynkin quiver. \end{theorem}
+\begin{theorem} Let $Q$ be a Dynkin-quiver and let $P$ be an arbitrary projective representation of $Q$.
+Then there is a unique dense open $\Aut_A P$-orbit in $\radE_A P$. \end{theorem}

+By Gabriel's Theorem \cite{Gabriel}, Dynkin quivers are exactly those quivers with finite representation type.
+Lemma \ref{nonfinite} and Theorem \ref{QuiverTheorem} together give a new characterisation of Dynkin quivers, that is, a quiver is Dynkin if and only if there is a dense open $\Aut_A P$-orbit in $\radE_A P$ for all projective representations $P$ of $Q$.

+We emphasize that although there is a dense open $\Aut_A P$-orbit in $\radE_A P$, when $Q$ is Dynkin, there are in general infinitely many $\Aut_A P$-orbits in $\radE_A P$.
+This is an interesting phenomenon that can already be seen in type $\mathbb{A}$ (see \cite{DR, BHRR}).

-The study of $AutP$-orbits in $radEndP$ can be transferred to the study of good representations of the double quiver $\tilde{\Delta}$ of $\Delta$ modulo some relations $J$, see \cite{HB, HV}.
-We investigate relative sections (see Section \ref{relsec}) of representation varieties of Dynkin quivers and their double quivers.
-The main technique of proving Theorem \ref{QuiverTheorem} is to show that varieties of good representations of the double quiver $(\tilde{\Delta}, J)$ are generically equivalent to representation varieties of $\Delta'$, where $\Delta'$ is a Dynkin quiver with the same underlying graph as $\Delta$.
-That is, generic good representations of $(\tilde{\Delta}, J)$ have the same parameter space as representations of $\Delta'$, which are well understood, although in general $(\tilde{\Delta}, J)$ is of wild representation type.
-Since $\Delta'$ is of finite representation type we can thus conclude the existence of dense open orbits in the varieties of good representations.
+Note that the main result in \cite{HV} connects the adjoint action of $\Aut_AP$ on $\radE_A P$ with good representations of a double quiver of $Q$ with relations.
+In particular, there is an open dense $\Aut_AP$-orbit in $\radE_AP$ if and only if there is an open orbit in the variety of good representations.
+To prove our main result, we show that for some quivers $Q$, including Dynkin quivers other than type $\mathbb{A}$, the varieties of good representations are generically equivalent to representation varieties of a quiver $Q'$ with the same underlying graph as $Q$.
+This means that, although the geometric properties of the varieties of good representations are in general very complicated, the behavior of generic good representations is simpler, and similar to that of generic representations of $Q'$.
+In particular, there is a dense open orbit in the variety of good representations if and only if there is an open orbit in the corresponding representation variety of $Q'$.